shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 - What is it?

-- This command will be help to diagnose specific fault scenarios in an all-roundly way and locate the cause of the fault
+- This command will be help to diagnose specific fault scenarios in an all-roundly way and locate the cause of the fault.

 - What shall be its scope ?
     1. Use command `all` can diagnose all resource